Buckeye Peer Access Line

 Need to Talk?
 Call a Buckeye PAL!

 Buckeye PAL operates Monday through Friday from 8 p.m. to midnight, when classes are in session during fall and spring semesters.
-Buckeye PAL will operate through finals week but not during university breaks or when university offices are closed.
+Buckeye PAL will operate through finals week but not during university breaks, instructional breaks or when university offices are closed.

 The Buckeye Peer Access Line (PAL) is a non-emergency talk line that provides a space for students to engage in brief phone conversations in order to gain support and learn about campus resources.
 Student volunteers are available to provide peer-to-peer assistance that promotes and enhances student development and wellbeing.